Shaun Hover breaks skateboard in two to avoid Spirit Airlines' bag allowance surcharge

 With a broken board, Shaun boarded the aircraft.

 Indeed, the website of Spirit Airlines indicates that passengers count towards a bag allowance (carry-on bag charges apply) and must be stowed wheels up, preferably under the seat.
-Perhaps a harsh policy, but passengers are dully informed.
+Perhaps a harsh policy, but passengers are duly informed.

 That doesn’t take away from the fact that Shaun’s clip has gone viral on social media, even Tony Hawk commented: “Haha I did the same at London Heathrow because they wanted me to check it in.
-But mine went in the trash because they wouldn’t let me take the two pieces as carryons.”
+But mine went in the trash because they wouldn’t let me take the two pieces as carry-ons.”

+[…] Shaun Hover breaks skateboard in two to avoid Spirit Airlines’ bag allowance surcharge Aviation24.be […]

+So he thinks he’s smart, but there’s only one loser in this….